For all of you pancake lovers, I have a list of Paleo pancakes for breakfast for you to look through.

 These “buttermilk” pancakes are grain free with nut butter and chocolate sauces.
 They are called buttermilk because if you didn’t know, you can make buttermilk out of regular milk by adding vinegar to it, which in turn makes it sour.
 Then you have “homemade” buttermilk.
 You can do the same thing with almond milk.
 You should give it a try.
 It’s really easy.

-These actually taste way better than Kat expected.
-She’s a newbie to gluten-free and Paleo food.
-They are light and fluffy and bursting with blueberry flavor.
+These are light and fluffy and bursting with blueberry flavor.
 As a precautionary word, don’t be tempted to mix them too long.
 If you do, you’ll lose the amazing fluff factor.
+The blueberry compote is simple and made with maple syrup.
+I think you’ll really like them.

 7. Cassava Flour Chocolate Chip Pancakes – Easy GF Recipes